Botcopy/docs/docs/basics/branding.md

 ## Chat Window Styles

+You can customize the window style of your Botcopy chatbot by selecting one of the four options: Classic, Contained, Fullscreen, and Sidebar.

 ### Classic

 The classic chat window style.
 Comes with multiple size options.

 ### Contained

 Contain your chat experience to a container size of your choice.
 Set an id on your container and your bot will load within it.
+Use CSS to adjust your container's height, width, and positioning.

 ```
 <div id="botcopy-chat-container">